guojm230/Jmlite/doc/bootloader.markdown

-# 1.Write Master Boot Record
+# Write Master Boot Record
 ## Fundamental knowledges
-When the computer starts up, it will enumerate all useable storage device to find a bootable device whose first partition end with 0x55aa.</br>
+When the computer starts up, it will enumerate all useable storage devices to find a bootable device.
+This process is executed by hardware through checking whether the first sector of each storage device is MBR(Master Boot Record).
+MBR is the first sector of storage device containg bootstrap codes.
+It consist of 446 executable codes,partiontables and last 2 bytes containing a magic number 0xAA55(little-endian).
+Then hardware will load MBR above process found into a special memory address(0x7c00) to execute it</br>

-The device can be disk or floppy.
+Because Hardware only load MBR(512 bytes) into memory, we must leverage MBR to load more code for resolving the size limition.

+So our overall tasks are very clear:
+1. Write a MBR to load bootloader
+2. Write a bootloader to load kernel

+This method is usually called chain-loading.

 ## Determine type and index of device we are using
 In general,we install our boot iso on not only disk but also floppy.